Mithces Home Page

 PORTRAIT NO. 4 (WAR SHIRTS)

-Mitchell E. Robles is highly regarded for his unique blend of abstract expressionism and contemporary Native American design.
-His powerfully primitive and boldly colorful images are both a revelation and a celebration of his Chumash Indian ancestry.
-"My paintings are my personal quest for my cultural and spiritual identity", says this 11th generation native of Santa Barbara, California.
-Since early childhood, his love of history and the outdoors led him to continually investigate and photograph indigenous ruins and sacred sites in California and throughout the Western United States.
-It was through these explorations that he developed a deep sense of connection to his own ancient lineage which is now reflected in his art.
+Mitchell Robles is highly regarded for his bold blend of abstract expressionism and contemporary Native American themes.
+His primitive, vibrant images are both a revelation and a celebration of his Chumash ancestry.
+"My paintings are my personal quest for my cultural and spiritual identity," says this eleventh generation native of Santa Barbara, California.
+Robles has exhibited in galleries throughout California, as well as galleries in Jackson, Santa Fe, Taos, Park City and Scottsdale.
+Robles' art was most recently featured in Cowboys & Indians Magazine, Southwest Art Magazine, and textbook publications throughout the United States.

 [Mitchell E. Robles Home]